material-motion/material-motion/concepts/patterns.md

 The fading in of the target **is not executed here**.

 `addExpectation` has registered the Expectation to a system.
-It does not matter which system, so long as the system fulfills the Expectation at some later point in the program's execution.
+It does not matter which system, so long as the system fulfills the Expectation at some point in the program's execution.

 Also consider this pseudo-code: